Urban Designer crandall arambula - pORTLAND

 district planning Heritage district redevelopment plan

-Collaborating with other urban designers and planners, I was involved with this project from its early conceptual phases of planning, and contributed to the public involvement, design, documentation, plan adoption, and developer selection processes.
-Translating sketching and drawings into detailed 3D models consisting of pedestrian centric streetscapes, shady arcades, and illustrative massing, I brought the plan into reality.
-From aerial buildout perspectives to more detailed sections of vital infrastructure, my model and its components were designed to create dynamic, compelling, and believable visuals.
-This was a valuable lesson on how to properly position individual infill development in order to achieve a much more resilient and dynamic whole.
+Collaborating closely with fellow urban designers and planners, I engaged with the project from its earliest conceptual stages.
+My contributions spanned across public involvement, design development, thorough documentation, plan adoption, and developer selection processes.
+By translating initial sketches and drawings into detailed 3D models, I crafted pedestrian-centric streetscapes, shady arcades, and illustrative massing that brought the vision to life.
+These models ranged from aerial buildout perspectives to intricate sections of critical infrastructure, each designed to produce dynamic, compelling, and believable visuals.
+This experience underscored the importance of strategically positioning individual infill developments to foster a more resilient and dynamic urban fabric.

 Transit Oriented Development station area planning